Alex-efst/piaggioGR-scrap/README.md

 # Piaggio WebScraper & Script/Macro data entry

-This was a semi-small self assigned project with the goal being to avoid stressing my hands and eyes by automating the entry clerk process.
+This was my first project on a job, which was a self assigned project with the goal being to avoid stressing my hands and eyes by automating the entry clerk process.

 The scope ended up being a lot bigger after my 7 months of work (gov program) as I ended up cooperating with the site admin for more features but within 2 weeks the basic functionalaty was up and working.